kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 **E2E tests** (`e2e/`):

-- Create a VPA with `updateMode: Recreate` and `initialDelaySeconds: 60`.
-Verify no eviction occurs during the first 60 s.
-Advance time past the window; verify the next reconcile evicts as expected.
+- Create a VPA with `updateMode: Recreate`, `initialDelaySeconds: 60`, and a recommendation far enough from the pod's requests that eviction is expected.
+Watch for `InitialDelayActive=True` and verify no pods are evicted.
+Patch `initialDelaySeconds` to `1`; watch for `InitialDelayActive=False` and verify pods are evicted.
-- Repeat for `InPlaceOrRecreate`, `InPlace`, and `Initial` (with pod-creation-timing tests for the last).
+- Repeat for `InPlaceOrRecreate`, `InPlace`, and `Initial` (for `Initial`, assert on injection at new-pod creation instead of eviction).
-- Create a VPA with `updateMode: Recreate` and `initialDelaySeconds: 3600`; scale the target Deployment up during the window and verify the new pod keeps its template resources (no admission-time injection).
-After expiry, verify newly created pods receive injected resources.
+- Admission gating: while `InitialDelayActive=True`, scale the target Deployment up and verify the new pod keeps its template resources; after patching `initialDelaySeconds` to `1` and observing `InitialDelayActive=False`, verify newly created pods receive injected resources.
-- Create a VPA with `initialDelaySeconds: 3600`, PATCH to `60` after 30 s, verify eviction becomes eligible around the 60 s mark.
-- Create a VPA with `initialDelaySeconds: 60`, wait for expiry, PATCH to `3600`, verify the gate re-arms (the new expiry, `CreationTimestamp + 3600s`, still lies in the future) and eviction is again suppressed until the new expiry.
+- Re-arm: create a VPA with `initialDelaySeconds: 1`; watch for `InitialDelayActive=False`.
+Patch to `3600` (new expiry still lies in the future); watch for `InitialDelayActive=True` and verify actuation is suppressed again.
-- Verify the `InitialDelayActive` condition and `vpa_initial_delay_active` gauge match the gate state throughout each scenario.
+- Throughout each scenario, verify the `vpa_initial_delay_active` gauge matches the condition.

 ## Examples